Survey Arno’s life

 Location

-Currently based in Eindhoven, the Netherlands.
-Living in a 90 m² house with my partner Ina and Linky, a cat.
-More details can be found in the site information for the garden.
+For the past 30+ years based in Eindhoven, the Netherlands.
+Living in a 90 m² house with my partner, our cat and our dog.
+More details on our location can be found in the site information for the garden.

 Short personal history